 First, the transmission characteristics of the data lines A and B are measured for differential and common mode transmission.
 The aim of the measurement is to prove that the filter stick allows unattenuated transmission of all signals in the frequency range up to 6 MHz according to RS-485 standards during differential signal transmission and filters out unwanted signals with higher frequencies.
 Common mode signals should be attenuated over the entire frequency range without exceptions.
 Based on the calculations and the simulation, the signal up to 6 MHz should be able to pass almost undamped.
-The attenuation should then begin and reach an attenuation of -3 dB at 15 MHz.
+The attenuation should then begin and reach an attenuation of 3 dB at 15 MHz.
 Figure 17 shows the measurement result of the mixed-mode S parameter SDD21.

-Figure 17: Transmission behavior of data lines with push-pull signals.

-Marker point 2 at 6 MHz shows an attenuation value of -0.63 dB, indicating that at the highest possible transmission frequency, approx. 93% of the signal is transmitted undamped.
-Typically, the attenuation for successful transmission should be lower than the cutoff frequency, which is generally defined as -3 dB.
-Marker point 3 at 15 MHz shows an attenuation value of -2.59 dB, which corresponds to a transmission ratio of 74,2 %.
-As the frequency increases, the attenuation also increases continuously, with the exception of some resonances, up to a value below -80 dB.
+Figure 17: Transmission behavior of data lines with push-pull signals which is generally defined as 3 dB.
+Marker point 3 at 15 MHz shows an attenuation value of 2.59 dB, which corresponds to a transmission ratio of 74.2%.
+As the frequency increases, the attenuation also increases continuously, with the exception of some resonances, up to a value over 80 dB.